Fellhanera robusta

-Fellhanera robusta is a species of crustose lichen in the family Pilocarpaceae.
+Fellhanera robusta is a species of crustose lichen in the family Ectolechiaceae.
 Found in Australia, it was described as a new species in 2017.
 The type specimen was collected from a vertical shale cliff in Callala Bay (Jervis Bay, New South Wales).
 This location receives sea spray as well as surface runoff from above, and maintains a diverse lichen flora that contrasts with the absence of lichens in the surrounding shore area.

 The thick, whitish lichen thallus of Fellhanera robusta forms irregularly shaped discs measuring up to 5 cm in diameter; its specific epithet alludes to its unusual form.
 The lichen contains the secondary chemicals atranorin and norgangaleoidin.

 Taxonomy

 Fellhanera robusta was described as new to science in 2017 by Patrick M. McCarthy and John A. Elix on the basis of material collected from a seaside shale cliff at Callala Bay, Jervis Bay, New South Wales.
-The species belongs to the mostly tropical genus Fellhanera (family Pilocarpaceae) but is unusual in being saxicolous—it lives on rock rather than on leaves or bark—and in forming a conspicuously thick, wart-covered crust.
+The species belongs to the mostly tropical genus Fellhanera (family Ectolechiaceae) but is unusual in being saxicolous—it lives on rock rather than on leaves or bark—and in forming a conspicuously thick, wart-covered crust.
 The specific epithet, robusta, alludes to this chunky, contorted thallus.

 Within the genus, F. robusta sits in the F. bouteillei group, characterised by pale apothecia that produce permanently one-septate spores.